-If the IRS were to successfully contend that any of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2M-2C Notes were not debt instruments for U.S. federal income tax purposes, but instead were properly characterized as an equity security, a derivative or some other form of financial instrument issued by Fannie Mae for U.S. federal income tax purposes, the U.S. federal income tax consequences to Holders may differ materially from the consequences that would otherwise result and non-U.S. persons potentially could be subject to significant adverse tax consequences.
+If the IRS were to successfully contend that any of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2M-2C Notes were not debt instruments for U.S. federal income tax purposes, but instead were properly characterized as an equity security, a derivative or some other form of financial instrument issued by Fannie Mae for U.S. federal income tax purposes, the U.S. federal income tax consequences to Holders may differ materially from the consequences.
 Fannie Mae and each Holder of a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2M-2C Note unrelated to Fannie Mae, by acceptance of such Note, will agree to treat such Notes as indebtedness of Fannie Mae for all U.S. federal income tax purposes unless otherwise required by applicable law.
-Similarly, if the IRS were to successfully contend that the Class B-1 Notes were not NPCs, but instead were derivatives other than NPCs, guarantee contracts, debt instruments or equity interests, the U.S. federal income tax consequences to Holders may differ materially from the consequences that would otherwise result.
-See "Certain U.S. Federal Tax Consequences" in this Prospectus.
+Similarly, if the IRS were to successfully contend that the Class B-1 Notes were not NPCs, but instead were derivatives other than NPCs, guarantee contracts, debt instruments or equity interests, the U.S. federal income tax consequences to Holders may differ materially from the consequences that would otherwise other than NPCs, in this Prospectus.